-Growth assets (%) Risk reduction assets (%) Target interest rate / inflation hedge (%) Target - 100 Minimum 95
+Growth assets (%) Risk reduction assets (%) Target interest rate / inflation hedge (%) Target - 100 Minimum of 95

-Includes an allocation to corporate bonds with the balance held in gilts and/or comparable low risk investments.
-Measured on a gilts flat basis.
+\ Includes an allocation to corporate bonds with the balance held in gilts and/or comparable low risk investments.

 A more detailed split of assets including individual manager discretions is set out in the Investment Policy Implementation Document.
 Actual hedge ratios may vary from target due to market/liability movements and will be reviewed periodically.